-The Company's available-for-sale securities reflected a net unrealized loss position of \$6.3 million as of August 31, 2007 compared with \$14.9 million as of May 31, 2007.
-The gross unrealized losses as of August 31, 2007 were comprised of 308 available-for-sale securities, which had a total market value of \$1.1 billion.
-The gross unrealized losses as of May 31, 2007 were comprised of 447 available-for-sale securities, which had a total market value of \$1.6 billion.
+The Company's available-for-sale securities reflected a net unrealized gain of \$13.9 million as of November 30, 2007 compared with a net unrealized loss of \$14.9 million as of May 31, 2007.
+The gross unrealized losses as of November 30, 2007 were comprised of 144 available-for-sale securities, which had a total market value of \$509.7 million.
+The gross unrealized losses as of May 31, 2007 were comprised of 447 available-for-sale securities with a total market value of \$1.6 billion.

-The Company periodically reviews its investment portfolio to determine if any investment is other-than-temporarily impaired due to changes in credit risk or other potential valuation concerns.
-The Company believes that the investments it held as of August 31, 2007 were not other-than-temporarily impaired.
+The Company periodically reviews its investment portfolios to determine if any investment is other-than-temporarily impaired due to changes in credit risk or other potential valuation concerns.
+The Company believes that the investments it held as of November 30, 2007 were not other-than-temporarily impaired.
 While certain available-for-sale securities had market values that were below cost, the Company believes that it is probable that the principal and interest will be collected in accordance with contractual terms, and that the decline in the market value was due to changes in interest rates and was not due to increased credit risk.
-As of August 31, 2007 and May 31, 2007, substantially all of the securities in an unrealized loss position held an AA rating or better.
+As of November 30, 2007 and May 31, 2007, substantially all of the securities with an unrealized loss held an AA rating or better.
 The Company currently believes that it has the ability and intent to hold these investments until the earlier of market price recovery or maturity.
 The Company's assessment that an investment is not other-than-temporarily impaired could change in the future due to new developments or changes in the Company's strategies or assumptions related to any particular investment.

-The cost and market value of available-for-sale securities that have stated maturities as of August 31, 2007 are shown below by contractual maturity.
+The cost and market value of available-for-sale securities that had stated maturities as of November 30, 2007 are shown below by contractual maturity.
 Expected maturities can differ from contractual maturities because borrowers may have the right to prepay obligations without prepayment penalties.